MayoSR/CitizIn/README.md

 # Privacy Policy

-**Last Updated:** 10th July 2023
+**Last Updated:** 20th July 2023

-This Privacy Policy describes how LinkedIn US Citizenship Checker  ("we", "our", or "us") handles your personal information when you use our extension available on the Google Chrome Web Store.
+This Privacy Policy describes how LinkedIn US H1B & UK Skilled Worker Checker and LinkedIn Years of Experience Checker  ("we", "our", or "us") handles your personal information when you use our extension available on the Google Chrome Web Store.

 ## Personal Information